OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Total supply*
 - [ ] Emission schedule.

+Note: Gauntlet will also pull live data to conduct their [market risk assessment](https://gauntlet.notion.site/gauntlet/Gauntlet-Market-Risk-Framework-for-Asset-Listings-on-Compound-de5a852131514f14a560be56b6e51419) after the Checklist is submitted.

 ### Decentralization

 - [ ] How is this asset distributed amongst token holders?
 List the top 10 holders, the percentage of each holder, and tag any of them if they are known.*